sumcash-project/electrumx-sumc/INSTALL.md

-# How to install ElectrumX for Sumcoin using the ElectrumX installer script
+# How to install ElectrumX for Sumcash using the ElectrumX installer script
-This guide assumes you have Sumcoind running and synced with the Sumcoin blockchain with RPC credentials set and transaction indexing enabled.
+This guide assumes you have Sumcashd running and synced with the Sumcash blockchain with RPC credentials set and transaction indexing enabled.

 ## Step 1 - Download the script
 Clone the script: